Catherine Seals

 Mother Catherine Seals (c.
-1874-August 12, 1930) was a New Orleans-based religious leader and faith healer in the Spiritualist/Spiritual Movement during the 1920s, leading one of the largest congregations.
+1874 – August 12, 1930) was an American religious leader and faith healer based in New Orleans.
+During the Spiritualist/Spiritual Movement of the 1920s, she led one of the largest congregations.
 She founded the Temple of the Innocent Blood, "one of the largest African American religious organizations of the early twentieth century," in what is now the Lower Ninth Ward.
 She is known for having ministered to an interracial congregation.
 Her work was documented by Zora Neale Hurston and Edward Larocque Tinker.

 Early life

-Nanny (or Nanie) Cowans was born in Hustonville, Kentucky around 1874-1887.
+Nanny (or Nanie) Cowans was born in Hustonville, Kentucky in the approximate period 1874 to 1887.
 She was raised by her father, Bill Cowans, and step-mother, Sue Cowans in Lexington.
 She moved to New Orleans when she was around 16 and married for the first time at 17.
 She married a total of three times.
-By 1920 she was married to George Jenkins, a man ten years older than her, known as "Catherine Jenkins, and was working as a cook.
-She had at least two natural children.
+By 1920 she was married to George Jenkins, a man ten years older than her, was known as Catherine Jenkins, and was working as a cook.
+She had at least two children.

-According to most stories on her life, George Jenkins was an alcoholic.
-An obituary in Time magazine notes that " she remonstrated with her third husband for his philandering.
+According to most sources for her life, George Jenkins was an alcoholic.
+An obituary in Time magazine notes that she remonstrated with her third husband for his philandering.
 He kicked her in the stomach.
 The kick caused a partial paralysis."
-She went to the local house-boat based faith-healer, John Cudney, known as Brother Isaiah.
+She went to a local houseboat-based faith healer, John Cudney, known as Brother Isaiah.
 After hours of waiting, Brother Isaiah denied her due to her race.
 She eventually found her way to Mother Leafy Anderson, the founder of the Black Spiritual Movement.
 In Catherine's own pleas to God, she pled that if God cured her, she would heal others, regardless of race.
 She changed her name to Mother Catherine Seals (or Seal).